-Amelia Island is a charming area perfect for traveling families looking for a laid-back vacation with an Old Florida ambiance.
+Amelia Island is a charming town in Florida perfect for traveling families looking for a laid-back vacation with an Old Florida ambiance.
 You won’t find high-rise buildings or big-chain hotels, just miles of picturesque shoreline and mom and pop shops.
 Explore the area on two wheels, hop on the Amelia Island Trolley for a tour of the town or head out for a sunset sail along the waterfront.
 Walk along the brick streets of nearby Fernandina Beach or go beachcombing for seashell treasures.

 Located in the heart of Texas Hill Country, Fredericksburg is a heavily German-influenced town.
 Full of beauty and charm, this city has a rich history and has long attracted visitors who are lured in by its vibrant attractions, wildflower farm, and peach-picking opportunities when in season.
 Meander down the historic downtown strip, indulge in wine tastings, or appreciate artifacts at the National Museum of the Pacific War.
 You can also explore Enchanted Rock State Natural Area, where a short hike leads to rewarding views from a pink granite dome.

 Tucked away in the mountains, Blowing Rock is a beautiful area to explore.
 It’s named after The Blowing Rock landmark, which is an enormous cliff high above the Johns River Gorge.
 From fishing and hiking at Moses Cone Memorial Park to rides along the Tweetsie Railroad, you’ll find plenty of family-friendly entertainment.
 The heart of the village lies Main Street, a pedestrian-friendly area lined with shops, galleries, and restaurants, while Grandfather Mountain, Linville Caverns and Linville Falls are ideal for outdoor adventures.

 Sitting at the foothills of the Blue Ridge Mountains, Dahlonega is a charming city with access to wine farms and vineyards, while outdoor enthusiasts will delight at the array of waterfalls and rugged mountains at their fingertips.
 One of the most beautiful mountain towns in Georiga, you’ll find a long list of things to do.
 You can take a scenic drive on the Lumpkin-Union Loop or hike in Cane Creek Falls, then visit the Dahlonega Gold Museum Historic Site to see artifacts from the gold rush of 1836.